Escaping Model Collapse via Synthetic Data Verification: Near-term Improvements and Long-term Convergence: Iterative Retraining Converges to the Verifier's Knowledge Center

-\begin{itemize} \item \textbf{(1) Unbiased verifier:} If the verifier is unbiased (i.e., $\theta_c= \theta^\star$), iterative retraining yields continuous improvement and the estimator converges to the true parameter. \item \textbf{(2) Mildly biased verifier:} With small bias, iterative retraining can improve performance in the short term by reducing variance, but performance eventually plateaus or deteriorates as verifier bias accumulates. \item \textbf{(3) Strongly biased verifier:} With large bias, iterative retraining leads to degradation and may even cause collapse in the limit. \end{itemize}

-Among these, case (2) is particularly relevant in practice.
-It highlights a cautionary message: while synthetic retraining can initially boost accuracy, it cannot guarantee sustained improvement unless the verifier is highly reliable.
-Since ensuring a perfectly unbiased verifier is unrealistic, the influence of the original data will eventually vanish, leaving the verifier (and the chosen generative model family) to dictate the long-term outcome.
+This dynamic gives rise to three distinct phases of long-term behavior: \textbf{(1) Unbiased verifier:} If the verifier is unbiased (i.e., $\theta_c= \theta^\star$), iterative retraining yields continuous improvement and the estimator converges to the true parameter. \textbf{(2) Mildly biased verifier:} With small bias, iterative retraining can improve performance in the short term by reducing variance, but performance eventually plateaus or deteriorates as verifier bias accumulates. \textbf{(3) Strongly biased verifier:} With large bias, iterative retraining leads to degradation and may even cause collapse in the limit.
+Among these, the mildly biased case is the most practically relevant.
+It highlights a cautionary message: while synthetic retraining can initially boost accuracy, a perfectly unbiased verifier is unrealistic; consequently, this inherent bias will ultimately prevent sustained improvement.

 Formally, the following theorem characterizes the long-term behavior of the estimator $\hat{\theta}^k$ in linear regression under verifier-based synthetic retraining.